twilio/flex-plugin-builder/packages/craco-config-flex-plugin/README.md

 # CRACO Config Flex Plugin

-[CRACO](https://github.com/sharegate/craco) configuration override to build a Flex plugin.
+[CRACO](https://github.com/sharegate/craco) is an easy and comprehensible configuration layer for create-react-app.
+It allows you to customize your flex-plugin (such as eslint, babel, webpack, etc) without using `eject`.

 ## Installation